xiaobena/astropy/docs/development/affiliated-packages.rst

    .. important:: Before proceeding, make sure you have edited ``.travis.yml`` as
                   indicated above!

 #.
-Double check that you have changed all the ``'packagename'`` references
-   in the configuration files to be <packagename>, the name of your package.

-#.
 Now you are ready to make your first commit::

     git commit -m "Initial layout for package"